djordjevukosavljevic/Spring/README.md

 #This is just some of my latests tasks...
-# I will add more and more as the time goes by,
-# ofcourse, OOP that I already did and some of my databases.
+I'll add more